SF-WDI-LABS/tunely-angular/README.md

 ### Project Planning

 It's important to do a good amount of planning and whiteboarding before you start coding.
-That'll save you costly mistakes and help you to refine the eventual user experience before you've invested hours in the project.
+That'll save you from costly mistakes and help you to refine the eventual user experience before you've invested hours in the project.

 We're going to use **"outside-in development"** practices.
 This means we'll start by designing our UI (the outside).
 Then we'll move more inside by connecting it to a backend serving hard-coded data.
 Next, we'll retrieve that data from a database.